-We all knew it was coming, right?
-With the momentum spiraling out of control pertaining to user sign ups, content sharing and overall interaction on sites like Twitter and Facebook, each of us had the notion in the back of our minds, “these sites are taking over,” we thought.
-Well now they finally have.
+We all knew it was coming.
+With the momentum spiraling out of control regarding user sign-ups, content sharing and overall interaction on sites like Twitter and Facebook, each of us had the notion in the back of our minds, “these sites are taking over,” we thought.
+Well, now, they finally have.

-Today it was reported by The Nielsen Company that social networking sites such as Twitter, Facebook and LinkedIn, now demand 22.7% of time spent on the web.
-Take a moment to let that really sink in.
-This means that the worldwide accumulation of the online population, some 1,966,514,816 people according to Internet World Stats, spends more than a fifth of their time on social networks, amazing.
+Today it was reported by The Nielsen Company that social networking sites such as Twitter, Facebook, and LinkedIn, now demand 22.7% of time spent on the web.
+Take a moment to let that sink in.
+This means that the worldwide accumulation of the online population, some 1,966,514,816 people, according to Internet World Stats, spends more than a fifth of their time on social networks, amazing.

 Facebook is Still #1

 Perhaps most interesting is the report of top social media sites according to Nielsen.
-Facebook is clearly the dominant in this space, but it is important to keep in mind that sites like Myspace and Classmates are still strong players, yes Classmates.
-According to the Neilson 2009 year end report, the sites rank respectively: Facebook, Myspace, Twitter, Classmates and Linkedin, when compared in scales of vistors.
+Facebook is dominant in this space, but it is essential to keep in mind that sites like Myspace and Classmates are still strong players, yes, Classmates.
+According to the Neilson 2009 year-end report, the sites rank respectively: Facebook, Myspace, Twitter, Classmates, and Linkedin, when compared in scales of visitors.

 Here are a Few more Interesting Facts on Social Media:

-- The United States supplies the largest unique audience.
-Brazil and Japan have the next largest unique audience, however, it is less than half of the US audience.
+The United States supplies the most significant unique audience.
+Brazil and Japan have the next most massive unique audience.
+However, it is less than half of the US audience.

 From December 2008 to December 2009, the average time per person grew from 3:03:54 minutes to 5:35:05 minutes.